virtuozzo/cloudscripting-docs/docs/reference/actions.md

 }
 ```
 where:
-- `id` - an extension ID from the *marketplace* or from the *add-ons* section in the manifest
+- `id` - an extension *ID* from the *marketplace* or from the *add-ons* section in the manifest

 <!-- add example -->

 ### Custom Actions
-The declarative code inside a manifest can be divided into a separate blocks, named **actions**.
-Afterwards, the particular actions can be run by means of appealing to Call actions with different parameters.
+The declarative code inside a manifest can be divided into separate blocks, named **actions**.
+Subsequently, the particular actions can be run by means of appealing to call actions with different parameters.

-The example below shows how to create new file.
-This manifest example call Jelastic predefined action **createFile** on compute node where is created txt file *example.txt* in tmp directory:
+The example below shows how to create a new file (e.g. the *example.txt* file in the *tmp* directory) by executing a *createFile* action at the compute node:
 ```
 {
   "jpsType": "update",